Dr. Melissa Vasi FRSA

 Cite

-Vasi, M., & English, V. Exogenous crisis and the resilience of SMEs: exploring dynamic capabilities in the COVID-19 pandemic.
+Vasi, M., & English, V. Exogenous crises and the resilience of SMEs: Exploring dynamic capabilities in the COVID-19 pandemic.
+Louis Savenien Dupuis Journal of Multidisciplinary Research.

 Vasi, Melissa, and Vincent English.
-“Exogenous Crisis and the Resilience of SMEs: Exploring Dynamic Capabilities in the COVID-19 Pandemic” (n.d.).
+“Exogenous Crises and the Resilience of SMEs: Exploring Dynamic Capabilities in the COVID-19 Pandemic.”
+Louis Savenien Dupuis Journal of Multidisciplinary Research (n.d.).

 Abstract